thesecretlab/diary/Steps.md

 1. Select the table view cell.
 2. Set its Identifier to NoteCell.
 3. Add the `numberOfSectionsInTableView:`, `tableView: numberOfRowsInSection:` and `tableView: cellForRowAtIndexPath:` methods to DYNoteListViewController.m.

+## 05-NoteEditing

+*Outlets.
+Segues.*

+1. Go to the Note View Controller in the storyboard.
+2. Connect the text field to the view controller - put the outlet in the class extension in DYNoteViewController.m.
+3. Add a DYNote* property called 'note' in DYNoteViewController.h.